Still can't find the answer to your question?

 Ordinarily, price will merit a high relative importance in obtaining the best possible result.
 However, in some circumstances, we may appropriately decide that other factors are more important than price in obtaining the best possible execution result.

-Currently, all transactions conducted with Caxton FX will be 'Over-the-counter' rather an on-exchange or MTF transaction.
+Currently, all transactions conducted with Caxton will be 'Over-the-counter' rather an on-exchange or MTF (multilateral trading facility) transaction.

-A list of Execution Venues is subject to amendment from time to time and Clients should periodically check the list of Execution Venues on the site.
-You will not be automatically advised of any changes.
+The following list of Execution Venues is subject to amendment from time to time and Clients should periodically check the list of Execution Venues.
+Clients will not be automatically advised of any changes.

-An assessment of the Execution Venues will be periodically performed with regard to each type of Financial Instrument in which Caxton FX provides execution to ensure we are able to obtain the best result for Clients when executing Orders.
+An assessment of the Execution Venues will be performed annually with regard to each type of Financial Instrument in which Caxton provides execution to ensure we are able to obtain the best result for Clients when executing Orders.

-We will consider all sources of reasonably available information, including MTFs, local exchanges, brokers and data vendors, to obtain the best possible result for the Client Order where Caxton FX acts as the Execution Venue.
+We will consider all sources of reasonably available information, including brokers and data vendors, to obtain the best possible result for the Client Order where Caxton acts as the Execution Venue.

-Execution can take place directly on a Regulated Market or MTF or, where we are not a direct member of the relevant Regulated Market or MTF, Caxton FX will execute with a third party participant with whom we have entered into an agreement for handling Orders for that Regulated Market or MTF.
-Specific Client instructions
+Execution can take place directly on a Regulated Market.
+Caxton will execute with a third party participant with whom we have entered into an agreement for handling Orders for that Regulated Market.

 You should be aware that providing specific instructions to us in relation to the execution of a particular Order may prevent us from acting wholly or partly in accordance with our MiFID Order execution policy to obtain the best possible result in respect of the elements covered by those instructions.